 Childhood lead poisoning is considered the most preventable environmental disease among young children.
-If your house was built before 1978, lead paint on your walls, doors, windows, and sills may be dangerous.
-The primary source of exposure to children is through the dust from the lead-based paint.
-Use only certified lead workers for any renovation, repairs, or painting.
+Houses or childcare centers built before 1978 may have lead-based paint on walls, doors, windows, and sills.
+The primary source of exposure to children is through the dust from deteriorating lead-based paint.
+Use only certified lead workers for any renovation, repairs, or painting!

 Lead in drinking water is a potential source of exposure for formula fed infants and fetuses.
 Have your water tested, use certified lead-free bottled water, or an NSF approved filter. www.nsf.org